I’ve been discontinued, or heading in that direction, now what?

 What to do before I get discontinued or if I am on the road to discontinuance?

 Step 1: Have you been applying to schools outside of your current district?
 We hope you have.
 Email principals outside of your current District your cover letter and resume.
-If you can secure a job before your discontinuance takes affect, the discontinuance can be null and void.
-You can also look for position in the same district, and if offered, plead with superintendent to just let your transfer.
+You can look for position in the same district, and if offered, plead with superintendent to just let your transfer.

 Here’s a how-to guide on how to find principal emails.
 Here’s a link to the Open Market Transfer System (OMTS), once your discontinuance is finalized by the superintendent you will be able to view openings on OMTS but not directly apply through OMTS!